kallioderso/Phexor/README.md

 **Things you can Change**
 > Amount of Displayed Fields for Files and Directorys. <br/>

+> Amount of Log Files that should ben Safed. <br/>

 > *Phexors GUI Colors:*
 > > Foreground (Text and Buttons) <br/>